-Applicants who are not current, matriculated University of Utah students will need to submit a non-matriculated application for admission.
+Applicants who are not current, matriculated University of Utah students will need to submit a non-matriculated (non-degree seeking) application for admission.
 (Note: the non-matriculated application is the same as the undergraduate application.
-Once the application is started, students can elect to apply for non-matriculated status).
+Once the application is started, applicants can elect to apply for non-matriculated status).

-To be eligible for non-matriculated admission, students must:
+To be eligible for non-matriculated admission, applicants must:

-- Have graduated from high school at least three years ago.
+- Have graduated from high school at least 3 years ago.

 - For GED-holders, a minimum 550 composite score with no individual score below 500 is required.

 - Be a U.S. citizen or permanent resident

 - International students requiring an F-1 visa are not eligible for non-matriculated admission.

 - Note that permanent residents and other international applicants must meet English-proficiency requirements.